-If you are wanting to do business in Iraq, this article will educate you on the tax laws for a LLC which is the most common company structure in Iraq.
+If you want to do business in Iraq, this article will educate you on the tax laws for a LLC, which is the most common company structure in Iraq.

-The country imposes a tax on income made internationally separately than if it were made onshore.
-Theestablished rate for offshore income, from our research, but seek professional advice, is 0%.
-Iraq doesn't have known exemptions to bring in income earned abroad earned outside the borders.
-Taxes are quite low in Iraq as the income corporate tax rate is 15%.
-This ranks Iraq as 40th overall in terms of corporate tax rate worldwide. . .
+Iraq taxes foreign-source income in the same way than local-source income.
+The established rate for offshore income, from our research, but seek professional advice, is 15%.
+Iraq may not have exemptions to bring in income earned abroad.
+Taxes are lower than average in Iraq, as the income corporate tax rate is 15%, being 35% for companies operating in the gas and oil sector.
+This ranks Iraq as 47th overall in terms of corporate tax rate worldwide.

-The VAT rate in IQ is 0.00%, which ranks Iraq as 40th overall in terms of VAT taxation rate internationally.
-In terms of other taxation, an employer will contribute 5.00% to the equivalent of a social security fund and an employee will contribute 12.00%.
+There is no Value-added tax in Iraq, which ranks Iraq as 1st overall in terms of VAT taxation rate internationally.
+A sales tax may apply to certain goods as alcohol, tobacco, cars, internet services and travel tickets.
+In terms of other taxation, an employer will contribute 12.00% to the equivalent of a social security fund and an employee will contribute 5.00%.
 The overall complexity of the tax system is high.
-This is measured by average time to comply with a country's labor tax requirements is as it is 288hours.
+This is measured by average time to comply with a country's labor tax requirements is as it is 288 hours.
 Contributing to this is the number of yearly labor tax payments, which is 13 in IQ.

 There is no known tax on wealth in Iraq.
-There are inheritance taxes in Iraq placed on an estate.
-We are not aware of any frequently implemented R&D intitiatives that provide tax relieft in this country.
+There are inheritance and real estate taxes in Iraq.
+There are no transfer taxes.
+We are not aware of any frequently implemented R&D initiatives that provide tax relieft in this country.

-The above is not tax or legal advice for your individual situation.
-We are able to to reference you to a tax advisorin Iraq who can get you an answer.
+The above is not tax or legal advice for your particular situation.
+We are able to to refer you to a tax advisor in Iraq who can give you an answer.
 Ready to get started?
 Click incorporate now if you are in a hurry, or press the free consultation button above.

 It takes approximately 24 hours to file and prepare documents for a Iraq Mixed.